-Services that are covered for you What you must pay when you get these services Splints, casts and other devices used to reduce In-Network fractures and dislocations Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Out-of-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Prosthetics and orthotics devices (other than In-Network dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or Please refer below to Prosthetic Devices and Related Supplies. malfunctioning internal body organ, including Out-of-Network replacement or repairs of such devices Please refer below to Prosthetic Devices and Related Supplies.
-Leg, arm, back, and neck braces; trusses; and In-Network artificial legs, arms, and eyes including adjustments, repairs, and replacements required Please refer below to Prosthetic Devices and Related Supplies. because of breakage, wear, loss, or a change in the patient's physical condition Out-of-Network Please refer below to Prosthetic Devices and Related Supplies.
-Physical therapy, speech therapy, and occupational In-Network therapy Please refer below to Outpatient Rehabilitation Services.
+Services that are covered for you What you must pay when you get these services • Splints, casts and other devices used to reduce fractures and dislocations In-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+Out-of-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • Prosthetics and orthotics devices (other than In-Network dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or Please refer below to Prosthetic Devices and Related Supplies. malfunctioning internal body organ, including Out-of-Network replacement or repairs of such devices Please refer below to Prosthetic Devices and Related Supplies. • Leg, arm, back, and neck braces; trusses; and In-Network artificial legs, arms, and eyes including adjustments, repairs, and replacements required Please refer below to Prosthetic Devices and Related Supplies. because of breakage, wear, loss, or a change in the patient's physical condition Out-of-Network Please refer below to Prosthetic Devices and Related Supplies. • Physical therapy, speech therapy, and occupational therapy In-Network Please refer below to Outpatient Rehabilitation Services.
 Out-of-Network Please refer below to Outpatient Rehabilitation Services.
-Medical nutrition therapy In-Network This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
-We cover 3 hours of one-on-one counseling services There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services. during your first year that you receive medical nutrition therapy services under Medicare (this Prior Authorization is required. includes our plan, any other Medicare Advantage Out-of-Network plan, or Original Medicare), and 2 hours each year after that.
-If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
-A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
+Wedical nutrition therapy In-Network This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+We cover 3 hours of one-on-one counseling services There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered medical nutrition therapy services. during your first year that you receive medical nutrition therapy services under Medicare (this Prior Authorization is required. includes our plan, any other Medicare Advantage Out-of-Network